 Our conference brings together educators, researchers, parents, students, and policy-makers to connect with and learn from each other.
 This year, we explored the role of public education in creating a better world.
+Explore videos, notes and highlights from our annual conference.

 Maggie MacDonnell is an inspiration for everyone who cares about education.
 Maggie teaches in the fly-in Inuit community of Salluit, and in 2017, was chosen from over 20,000 nominees as the winner of the $1,000,000 Global Teacher Prize.
 She has been recognized for her work by the Governor General and the Albert Einstein Foundation, and was recently named one of BBC’s top 100 Women.
 She is passionate about creating education programs that create opportunities for social mobility, empower youth, and cultivate healthy communities.